zeta0134/z-saw/README.md

 jsr zsaw_silence ; disables DMC IRQ
 ```

+Timbre changes take effect when the next note begins.

-The variable `zsaw_volume` may be written at any time, even during note playback.
+Volume changes may be performed at any time, even during note playback.

+The currently set timbre determines how the argument to zsaw_set_volume is interpreted, so for music engines, your update order should be:
+- Set Timbre
+  - Can be skipped if timbre is unchanged
+- Set Volume
+  - Can be skipped only if volume **and** timbre are unchanged
+- Start New Note

 For integrating with a sound engine:
   - `ZSAW_B1` is the lowest note available.
     - This matches MIDI index 23, with a frequency of 30.87 Hz.
   - `ZSAW_C7` is the highest note available
     - This approximates MIDI index 84, with a frequency of 1055.29 Hz
-  - This range is chosen to be compatible with FamiTracker's pitch table
+  - This range is chosen to be maximally compatible with FamiTracker's pitch table

 Caveats:
 - There is no fine pitch control
-- Notes above G5 begin to lose maximum volume capacity
+- Sawtooth and Triangle notes above G5 begin to lose maximum volume capacity
 - Notes above C6 start to become noticeably out of tune
 - Higher notes may be subject to occasional artifacts, as the OAM DMA timing window is borderline in these cases

+Timbre Notes:
+- Sawtooth and Square come in 00 and 7F flavors, which affect the resting position of the waveform
+  - Due to nonlinear mixing within the APU, this affects the DPCM volume, as well as the hardware triangle and noise volume to some extent
+- Triangle has no volume control.
+If you want some control over its mixing level, write a PCM level before starting a note

 # How it Works